in this eternal sublet

-in these rooms of time
+in the rooms of time

-we are just molding between
+and we are just

 The house had once belonged to her mother and her grandmother before her.
 She imagined if she ever had a daughter she too would keep the house, but time was moving quickly and it was unclear if that day would come.